deondigital/api-client/Readme.md

 # REST client for Deon Digital's API

+### [10.2.0] - 2019-05-24

+* Removed support for database values as they were removed from the query language.

 ### [10.1.0] - 2019-05-15

 * Added support for the database values used in the new query language.